Amitabh Bachchan: Business investments

 Around 1994, Bachchan started Amitabh Bachchan Corporation Ltd (ABCL), an event management, production and distribution company.
-But the company led into debt with fiasco and gone into bankruptcy, subsequently Bachchan became nearly bankrupt.
-Reasons of this debacle was flop films such as Mrityudata, Major Saab (produced by this organisation), Miss World 1996 which was organised-managed by ABCL.
-Due to this he began work for TV, asked for work to Yash Chopra.
-Once he told that, 'it was darkest time for him'.
+But the company fell into debt with a fiasco and went into bankruptcy, subsequently Bachchan became nearly bankrupt.
+The reasons for this debacle were films that fared poorly at the box office such as Mrityudata, Major Saab (produced by this organisation), and Miss World 1996 which was organised-managed by ABCL.
+Due to this he began work for TV, and asked for work to Yash Chopra.
+Once he said that 'it was the darkest time for him'.

 He has invested in many upcoming business ventures.
 In 2013, he bought a 10% stake in Just Dial from which he made a gain of 4600 per cent.
 He holds a 3.4% equity in Stampede Capital, a financial technology firm specialising in cloud computing for financial markets.
-The Bachchan family also bought shares worth $252,000 in Meridian Tech, a consulting company in U.S. Recently they made their first overseas investment in Ziddu.com, a cloud based content distribution platform.
+The Bachchan family also bought shares worth $252,000 in Meridian Tech, a consulting company in the US Recently they made their first overseas investment in Ziddu.com, a cloud-based content distribution platform.
 Bachchan was named in the Panama Papers and Paradise Papers, leaked confidential documents relating to offshore investment.

 Political career

 In 1984, Bachchan took a break from acting and briefly entered politics in support of a long-time family friend, Rajiv Gandhi.
-He contested Allahabad's seat for the 8th Lok Sabha against H. N. Bahuguna, former Chief Minister of Uttar Pradesh.
+He contested the Allahabad's (presently Prayagraj Lok Sabha constituency) seat for the 8th Lok Sabha against H. N. Bahuguna, former Chief Minister of Uttar Pradesh.
 With 68.2% of the votes in his favour, he won by one of the highest victory margins ever in Indian elections.
 In 1987, Indian Express said his brother Ajitabh Bachchan owned an apartment in Switzerland, giving rise to speculations about his involvement in the "Bofors scandal", revealed in the year before.
 Bachchan resigned from his seat in July 1987.
 Ajitabh Bachchan sued Swedish newspaper Dagens Nyheter for linking him to Bofors payments in 1990 and won damages in the United Kingdom.
 Sten Lindstrom, the Swedish police chief who had investigated the case, said in 2012 that "Indian investigators planted the Bachchan angle on" Dagens Nyheter.